On a comprehensive Health Service after COVID-19

 History shows that national medical emergencies (a plague, a war) are great levelers.
 Measles, polio, cholera, MERS, SARS (and the new SARS we call COVID-19) affect all humans without class distinction.
 To fight a national (or even a global) health emergency we need a public health response from a national health service coordinating through the WHO.
 This 2019 corona virus kills many older people, it killed my mum today.

 Many of Ireland’s older people are members of society who, relatively speaking, are richer.
 They’re unaccustomed to vulnerability and less accustomed to asking the state for help.
 Their life’s work has funded this state all of their lives.
 If your predecessor, Minister, had not decided to temporarily nationalise private health resources in the COVID-19 emergency many many more of these people would be dead.
 Mr Harris said there was “no room for public versus private in these times“.
 When is there ever such room for duplicate and overlapping systems when it comes to human health?

 How did Ireland come to this?
 Why did we have to choose between Boston or Berlin*?
 Ireland has historic and language links with the United States since both were part of the British Empire but today Ireland is a very long way from Boston.
-Given the current pandemic I think most people, those who pay for private health insurance or not, would choose Berlin any day.
+Given the current pandemic I think most people, those who pay for private health insurance or not, would choose Berlin over Boston any day.
 COVID-19 killed so many more people in New York than it did in Frankfurt.
 Many of these deaths in US cities were untimely or unnecessary.
 The US does not lack resources, but it is the epitome of the duplicate health system, neither the public nor the private system function in a comprehensive way for public health.